SpotIM/spotim-integration-docs/safeframe/readme.md

 Integration for "Require Login" moderation policy:
 -----------------------------------------------------

-Spot IM events are bubbled up as a message to host under the action: ‘spotim\_event’.
+Spot IM events are bubbled up as a message to host under the action: `spotim_event`.

-That is, the publisher can listen for the ‘spotim\_event’ from type: `'spot-im-login-start'` to invoke the sign up/login process.
+That is, the publisher can listen for the `spotim_event` from type: `'spot-im-login-start'` to invoke the sign up/login process.

 For more information [Click Here](https://github.com/SpotIM/spotim-integration-docs/tree/master/api/single-sign-on#integration-for-require-login-moderation-policy).